WCB725/Virtual-machine/README.md

-# Virtual-machine
+Virtual-machine
-Showing the process of setting up a VM in Azure
+This project is going to show the basics opf setting up Virtual Machine in Azure